-OFFSET was an intergenerational print project in 2019 involving participants in Paediatrics and Care for the Elderly contexts at Galway University Hospitals and staff from the wider hospital community.
-Inspired by the exchange of tacit knowledge between generations it explored how experiences can be shared from a distance.
+OFFSET was an intergenerational print project in 2019 involving participants in Paediatrics and Care for the Elderly at Galway University Hospitals and staff from the wider hospital community.
+Inspired by the exchange of tacit knowledge between generations, it explored how experiences can be shared from a distance.

 - Young patients attending the Paediatrics Department at University Hospital Galway either as inpatients or through outpatient clinics.

 - Older people in long term Care for the Elderly context at Merlin Park University Hospital.

 - To provide young patients and their families with positive and shared experiences to enhance their experience of hospital and distract from anxieties.

 - To pilot creative opportunities for the siblings of young patients, who can also spend significant time in hospital.

 - To support older patients in exploring their creative potential and to provide shared experiences to enhance their experience of hospital and distract from anxieties.

 - To support artists’ practices across the life course through opportunities for professional development and exchange.

 - To engage with staff and stimulate exchange between diverse members of the hospital community.

 The project began with a visit by Aoife Barrett to the studio of Aosdána member Margaret Irwin West, both highly skilled printmakers of different generations.
 This was an opportunity for the artists to exchange skills and their experiences of working with schools and communities of interest, both here and abroad.
 For example, Margaret Irwin West shared a printmaking technique she had used to explore pattern with a large group of Indian school children and Aoife Barrett shared her plans for developing a mobile print-case suitcase which included a modified pasta-maker printing press.